mukulprabhu/TripTracker/README.md

 ## Code structure
 1. Production build will be generated in "build" folder using `npm run build`
-2. "driverHistory.txt" is a sample txt file
+2. "SampleInput.txt" is a sample txt file
 3. "src"  is the core folder of product
 ## index.js - will render our application by injecting App.js
 ## app.js - will work a main container of all child elements/components
 ## components - 2 react components are created in this  folder
 ### 1. FileInput.js - this component will render text input field in UI, process uploaded file, get the result by calling services and pass it to App component.
 ### 2. TripReport.s - App component will pass result object to this table and this react component will render report as a responsive table in UI
-## Helper.js - This component does all the business logic calculations and creates the final report data and passes to the App.js which inturn passes to the TripReport for displaying it on screen.
+### 3. Helper.js - This component does all the business logic calculations and creates the final report data and passes to the App.js which inturn passes to the TripReport for displaying it on screen.